HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Experimental Setup

 \paragraph{Unsupervised machine learning.}

 We include generic unsupervised anomaly detectors that require no labels and can be applied at scale.
-Isolation Forest and Local Outlier Factor (LOF) operate on standardized discharge and stage and use standard contamination settings, representing tree based and density based approaches to unsupervised outlier detection.
-A Seasonal Trend decomposition using LOESS (STL) baseline models a 7 day seasonal component and flags residuals that exceed 3 standard deviations.
-These methods provide a representative sample of modern off the shelf anomaly detectors that do not use hydrological structure.
+Isolation Forest and Local Outlier Factor (LOF) operate on standardized discharge and stage and use fixed contamination and neighborhood settings specified in Appendix~\ref{app:baselines}, representing tree-based and density-based approaches to unsupervised outlier detection.
+A Seasonal Trend decomposition using LOESS (STL) baseline models a 7-day seasonal component and flags residuals that exceed 3 standard deviations.
+These methods provide a representative sample of modern off-the-shelf anomaly detectors that do not use hydrological structure.